xxvader/Windows-Update-Disabler----wUD/README.txt

 no internet connection, block the hell out of it with your firewall if you wish.

+wUD will sound an audio siren alert when Windows Update attempts to reenable itself while being in "Lock Off" mode. wUD will attack it and disable it immediately and automatically.

 ░░░░Patch Registry
 Patching will stop current Windows Update services and add additional registry entries to ensure Windows Update don't